Love → Building on Fire: Personnel

-The original recorded version was produced by Tony Bongiovi.
+The original recorded version was produced by Tony Bongiovi and mastered by Ted Jensen.
 The horns in the song were arranged by Brad Baker and Lance Quinn.
-Mastered by Ted Jensen.

 Artistic impressions of the song

 Jerry Harrison called "Love → Building on Fire" one of his favorite songs to play live, despite the fact the song was recorded before he joined the band.
 Harrison stated that he and Byrne "used to get a wonderful interplay of guitars that was a bit like early Television".
 However, he felt that the best live performances were never recorded.